 Corns and calluses on the feet are thickened areas of skin that can become painful.
 They are caused by excessive pressure or rubbing (friction) on the skin.
-The common cause is poorly fitting shoes.
+The common cause is wearing poorly fitting shoes.
 A person who is qualified to diagnose and treat foot disorders (a podiatrist) can cut away (pare) corns and calluses and can advise on footwear, shoe insoles and padding to prevent recurrences.

 What are corns and calluses?